gae123/sd2/README.md

  docker images, we expect that are already available and published in a local or remote repository.
-1. Although this might change in the future, you are currently responsible to set up your DH (it really only needs a account with your user name, ssh access and docker installed).
+1. Although this might change in the future, you are currently responsible to set up your DH (a DH really only needs an account with your user name, ssh access and docker + rsync installed).

 ## Troubleshooting
 1. Start the commaind as following `sd2 -l debug run` to see what it is doing
 1. Start the command as `sd2 --showconfig run`.
 It will show the config file as it is after substitutions and will exit.
+1. Start the command as `sd2 --showschema run`.
+It will show the json schema file.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.
 1. You can see the containers running on a DH by runnign `sudo ssh DH sudo docker ps`